fieldtrip/website/workshop/toolkit2022.md

 ## Practicalities

-This will be an in person event.
+This will be an in-person event.

 ### FieldTrip playground sessions: BYOD (bring-your-own-data)